-In conducting this audit, the Audit Office of New South Wales has complied with the independence requirements of the Australian Auditing Standards and other relevant ethical requirements.
+In conducting my audit, I have complied with the independence requirements of the Australian Auditing Standards and other relevant ethical pronouncements.
 The PF&A Act further promotes independence by:

 - providing that only Parliament, and not the executive government, can remove an Auditor-General - mandating the Auditor-General as auditor of public sector agencies but precluding the provision of non-audit services, thus ensuring the Auditor-General and the Audit Office of New South Wales are not compromised in their role by the possibility of losing clients or income.